selkies-project/selkies-gstreamer/docs/firewall.md

 For an easy fix for containers, add the option `--network=host` to your Docker® command, or add `hostNetwork: true` under your Kubernetes YAML configuration file's pod `spec:` entry, which should be indented in the same depth as `containers:` (note that your cluster may have not allowed this, resulting in an error).

-**You must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22`, that is not used with any other X11 server or container in the same host, into the container.**
+**Note that running multiple desktop containers in one host under this configuration may be problematic and is not recommended.
+You must also pass a new `DISPLAY` environment variable such as `-e DISPLAY=:22` into the container, that is not used with any other X11 server or container in the same host.**

 This exposes your container to the host network, which disables container network isolation.

 **UDP and TCP ports 49152–65535 in your host server network should still be open** or be under `Full Cone NAT` as in [Self-Hosted Instances](#self-hosted-instances).

-If this does not fix the connection issue (normally when the server is behind another additional firewall) or you cannot use the above fixes for security or technical reasons, **move on to the next section**.
+If this does not fix the connection issue (normally when the server is behind another additional firewall), you cannot use the above fixes for security or technical reasons, or when deploying multiple desktop containers in one host, **move on to the next section**.

 ## TURN Server